Restoring a Supreme Model 560-A Vedolyzer

 I already see the Horizontal Position control is not original and needs replaced.
 It's very hard to turn, cleaning would probably fix that, but it's not even the correct value.
 The other pots look original and all will get cleaned. |

 Now that I'm actually replacing components under the chassis I am really discovering just how hacked up it is.
-I was wondering why all the lacing had been cut away from the wiring and now I know after some late nights tracing down wiring and component mistakes I'm finding.
+I was wondering why all the lacing had been cut away from the wiring and now I know after some late nights tracing down wiring and component mistakes.
 Plus I have to clean and resolder every solder joint that whoever did this has touched.
 Many terminals are just covered in globs of solder.

-I also see there is a switch on the Horizontal Gain control that is not shown on the 560-A schematic.
-But I did finally find it on the old model 560 schematic.
 Apparently it was carried over from the 560 design and looks to be a remnant of Supreme's continuous design changes, as the switch really has no purpose in the 560-A. The switch connected the CRT's horizontal plate to either the output of the internal horizontal amp or an external input jack labeled Horiz.
 Plate.
 But there is no Horiz.
-Plate jack on the 560-A so I just grounded the wire that was supposed to go to the jack. |
+Plate jack on the 560-A so I just soldered the wire back to the opposite switch terminal, and the switch does nothing now.

 In all I found two bad potentiometers.
 One is the aforementioned Horizontal Position control and the other is the Meter Zero pot.
 On it the wiper connection is a coiled "spring" around the center shaft and solders to the center terminal.
 The spring wire had broken at the terminal, but I was able to solder it back and save the pot.